 To understand what follows…know this…TMJoint disease is genetic.
 It is passed down from generation to generation.
 When the six-year molars occlude (come together in a bite), along with family genetics, the condyles are placed in the “wrong” place in the TMJoint capsule.
+If you notice any symptoms, it is a good indication to start orthodontic intervention.

 Because of this “wrong” condylar position due to family genetics and six-year molar occlusion (bite) two pathological conditions become a reality: